paulross/TotalDepth/docs/source/glossary.rst

 		One of two kinds of Logical Record defined under DLIS.
 		The Body of an EFLR is a sequence of Components that combine to describe a single Set of Objects.
 		An EFLR is self-describing and can be interpreted without the use or knowledge of any other Logical Records.
-		More simply put, an Explicitly Formatted Logical Record is a table of rows and columns which contain :term:`RP66V1.Attribute` (s).
+		More simply put, an Explicitly Formatted Logical Record is a table of rows and columns.
+Each row/column contains a  :term:`RP66V1.Attribute`.

 	RP66V1.Format Version
 		A two-byte field immediately following the Visible Record Length in Visible Records on Record Storage Units (e.g., standard 9-track tapes).